oskarnatan/WSN-2018-Deep-Learning-and-WSN-based-Air-Quality-Monitoring-System/Python Script/dataset/read_me.md

-This folder contain the dataset for training DNN's network.
+This folder contain the dataset for training the DNN's network.